stemnetbenchmarks/social_story_and_cookbook_puzzles/README.md

 (Note: The software industry and computer science spent ~fifty years in disarray doubling down on an ideology of anti-communication.
 Practices like Agile (though the kanban-board predates software) will hopefully apply STEM to the need for better managed projects, but as of 2026 the rebellion against project management is still in overwhelming majority.)

 There are other details involved too, but hopefully this serves as a starting summary of some of the main issues and interrelated topics.

+#### 'Pointless' Logistics-Puzzle Steps:
+To generate a logistics-puzzle run the .py file or the notebook (which contains one code cell to run).
+This will produce and save-to-file puzzle data, a puzzle-test prompt for the puzzle problem, and a .py unit-test to test a proposed solution to the puzzle.

 ### Asynchronous Puzzles & Race-Conditions